unleashlive/human-readable-ids/README.md

 # Polite human readable ids

-Modified for unleash to get rid of unpolite adjectives
+Modified for unleash to get rid of impolite adjectives.
+Format of `color-noun-#` E.g. use: `blue-goose-37` instead of `silly-goose-37`

+There are 162 colors in dictionary which should give 1,620,000 combinations.

 human-readable-ids-js
 =====================